cfpb/design-manual/ui-toolkit/modals.md

   <h5 id="use-when">Only use modals to meet these objectives</h5>
     <b>Feedback or correction</b>
     <br />
-	Modals can be effective for communicating a warning or alert outside the 	main web page.
-They can be triggered by a user interaction (like pressing 	a button to “save”) or without an interaction (like a timeout warning 	after a period of inactivity).
+	<p>Modals can be effective for communicating a warning or alert outside the main web page.
+They can be triggered by a user interaction (like pressing a button to “save”) or without an interaction (like a timeout warning after a period of inactivity).</p>
   <ul>
     <li>The user should be warned or alerted to a change in the user flow that
       was not triggered by user interaction.
 For example, a modal window could